AlexLI-Xiong/AlexLI-Xiong.github.io/_pages/research.md

     [3] “Unravelling the pooling equilibrium: How the introduction of ASC 842 triggers a reallocation of trade credit” (new draft!)

     <ul>
-        <li>Stage: Preparation for 1st round submission to Journal of Accounting and Research, no later than the end of Dec 2023</li>
+        <li>Stage: Target on Journal of Accounting Research, submit soon by Dec 2023</li>
         <li>With <a href="https://www.hkubs.hku.hk/people/travis-chow/">Travis Chow</a> (HKU), <a href="https://www.hkubs.hku.hk/people/doyeon-kim/">Doyeon Kim</a> (HKU), and <a href="https://www.hkubs.hku.hk/people/guochang-zhang/">Guochang Zhang</a> (HKU)</li>
         <li>Brief: Using a difference-and-differences design, we find that ASC 842 results in a redistribution of trade credit among customers.
 Specifically, suppliers are reallocating trade credit from high-lease intensity customers to low-lease intensity customers.
 The increased trade credit resulting from ASC 842 positively impacts the performance of low lease-intensive firms, as evidenced by their sales growth, employment growth, and investment.</li>
     </ul>